A long time ago, in a galaxy far, far away…

-Here are some of the things that I love about Star Wars.
+Here are some of the things that I love about the Star Wars saga.
 And one thing that I really don’t.

-The lightsaber battles were pretty much the highlight of the three prequels.
-Having had to settle for the rather clunking battles of the original trilogy, which in contrast sort of resembled the fights you had with your mates when you stumbled upon a couple of long twigs, the prequels offered us fast, frenetic duels which fully utilised the fact that lightsabers were not made of wrought iron and could be swung around quickly.
-And Darth Maul had a double-ended lightsaber!
+Let’s face it, the lightsaber battles were pretty much the highlight of the three prequels.
+Having had to settle for the more, shall we say, understated battles of the original trilogy, which in contrast resembled the fights you had with your mates when you stumbled upon a couple of long twigs, the prequels offered us fast, frenetic duels which fully utilized the fact that lightsabers were not made of wrought iron and could be swung around quickly.
+Darth Maul even had a double-ended lightsaber!
 Double the geekgasm!

 There was movie merchandising before Star Wars came along, but it was this franchise that really turned it into the multi-million dollar industry it has become.
-George Lucas was canny enough to have the merchandising rights and profits written into his contract for the first movie, thus generating the huge piles of cash that he probably sleeps on every night, smiling the smile of the smug.
+George Lucas was canny enough to have the merchandising rights and profits written into his contract for the first movie, thus generating the huge piles of cash that he probably sleeps on every night.

-Oh, but the thrill of separating that little plastic container from the card backing, and handling the 3” Han Solo (who looked even less like Harrison Ford than I did) for the first time.
-Oh, but the agony of realising that, a mere week after getting him, you’d already lost his little gun.
-Oh, but the sniggering amusement of putting Han Solo and Princess Leia into all manner of amorous positions.
+Ah, the thrill of separating that little plastic container from the card backing, and handling the 3″ Han Solo (who looked even less like Harrison Ford than I did) for the first time.
+Oh, but the agony of realizing that, a mere week after getting him, you’d already lost his little gun.
+And yes, the sniggering amusement of putting Han Solo and Princess Leia into all manner of amorous positions.
 Damn those unbending knees!